nevadaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Open or gross lewdness

-• Administration of drugs to another in commission of a violent crime
+• Administration of drugs to another in the commission of a violent crime

 • Sexual penetration of a human corpse